kilroy396/kilroy396-vagrant-boxes/README.md

 7. Upload the image to Vagrant Cloud, or use it locally via `vagrant box add someones-centos7 someones-centos7.box`

 If disk image size goes wayward, run `du -kscxh *` or install ncdu.
+You can then investigate which components are contributing to the image size.